Asin (band): Death of Bañares

-At around 9:00 p.m. on March 18, 1993, Cesar "Saro" Bañares was at a karaoke bar in his hometown of Koronadal when a brawl erupted among several customers.
-A single gunshot was fired which hit Bañares in the forehead.
+At around 9:00 p.m. on March 18, 1993, Cesar "Saro" Bañares Jr. was at a karaoke bar in his hometown of Koronadal when a brawl erupted among several customers.
+A single gunshot was fired, which hit Bañares in the forehead.
 He was brought to a hospital but eventually died.

-After a seven-year trial, lawyer Gualberto Cataluña Jr. and brothers Joelito and Joel Castracion were found guilty of the murder of Bañares and were sentenced to life imprisonment.
-They were also ordered to pay Bañares' family more than 1 million in damages.
-According to the prosecution's witnesses, Cataluña and the Castracion brothers assaulted Bañares over a misunderstanding.
-Cataluña allegedly started the fight by throwing a beer bottle at Bañares' forehead.
+After a seven-year trial, lawyer Gualberto Cataluña Jr. and brothers Joelito and Joel Castracion were found guilty of the murder of Bañares.
+The three were sentenced to life imprisonment, and ordered to pay Bañares' family more than 1 million in damages.
+According to the prosecution's witnesses, Cataluña and the Castracion brothers assaulted Bañares over a misunderstanding, with Cataluña allegedly starting the fight by throwing a beer bottle at Bañares' forehead.
 While the Castracion brothers were assaulting Bañares, Cataluña passed a handgun to Joelito Castracion who then shot Bañares.
-The three served their sentences at New Bilibid Prison.
-However, on June 1, 2007, Cataluña was released after a successful appeal that downgraded his conviction from murder to homicide.
-The court considered his sentence served after spending 7 years in detention and another 7 years incarcerated.
+The three served their sentences at New Bilibid Prison in Muntinlupa.
+On June 1, 2007, Cataluña was released after a successful appeal that changed his charge from murder to homicide.
+The court considered his sentence served after he had spent spending seven years in detention and another seven incarcerated.
 Cataluña later resumed his law practice.